-In 2009, President Obama signed the American Recovery and Reinvestment Act.
-Part of this law directed $19.2 billion dollars to be spent helping hospitals and physicians adopt modern information technology solutions, including the implementation of electronic medical records (EMR).
+In 2009, President Obama signed the American Recovery and Reinvestment Act (ARRA).
+Part of this law directed $19.2 billion to help hospitals and physicians adopt modern information technology solutions, including implementing electronic medical records (EMR) storage.

-While most of this money was distributed to large operations, it is evidence that the medical community (and our legislators, thankfully) recognize the benefits of EMR.
+While large operations received most of this money, it proved that the medical community (and our legislators) recognize the benefits of EMR.
 Before ARRA, however, there was already a trend of electronic recordkeeping adoption.
 Widespread use was inevitable.

 EMR can drastically change the way you do business.
-All over the world, healthcare providers are seeing the benefits of abandoning paper-based recording systems.
+Worldwide, healthcare providers are seeing the benefits of abandoning paper-based recording systems.

-In the 2003, the University of California studied single and small group medical practices.
-They found that the use of fully integrated EMR systems saved some practices up to $20,000 per year (although results varied for a number of reasons).
+In 2003, the University of California studied single and small group medical practices.
+They found that using fully integrated EMR systems saved some practices up to $20,000 per year (although results varied for several reasons).
 Regardless of your size, the use of electronic recordkeeping will reduce your costs.

 Administrative tasks make up a large portion of healthcare costs.
-You and your staff likely spend an enormous amount of time filling out forms, processing billing, and otherwise moving records around.
+You and your staff likely spend lots of time filling out forms, processing billing, and moving records around.
 Imagine having all that time back!

 EMR causes increased productivity.
 Centralized chart management means information is available to all staff at any time.
-It can be accessed quicker and it’s available anywhere on your premises.
-Integrated scheduling, intake and billing applications can further streamline your workflow.
+EMRs can be accessed quickly and is available anywhere on your premises.
+Integrated scheduling, intake, and billing applications can further streamline your workflow.

-Yes, electronic records have their own maintenance costs, but those pale in comparison to the costs of supplies (charts, folders, paper, etc.) and the space you need to store physical records.
-Depending on the size of the practice and the length of time required to keep records, many healthcare providers actually have to rent additional storage space for archiving.
-Costs like this can be entirely eliminated with EMR.
+Yes, electronic records have maintenance costs, but they’re minimal compared to the cost of supplies (charts, folders, paper, etc.) and the space you need to store physical records.
+For example, many healthcare providers have to rent additional storage space for archiving after years of business and thousands of patients.
+EMR entirely eliminates these costs.

 Accurate and up-to-date information is essential for quality healthcare.
 EMR places this information at the healthcare provider’s fingertips.

-When you keep your records electronically, there’s no bulky paper documents to store.
-There’s nothing to file at the end of the day, and there’s nothing to search through when you need to consult information.
+When you keep your records electronically, there are no bulky paper documents to store.
+There’s nothing to file at the end of the day, and there’s nothing to search through when you need to consult previous information.

-EMR places all of your data in one, easy-to-find place.
-If you need something, it can be retrieved with just a few keystrokes.
-This is especially helpful for large practices that have hundreds (or thousands) of patients active at any given time, but it’s also useful for small or single-person practices.
+EMR places all of your data in one easy-to-find place.
+Retrieve a patient’s medical record and history with just a few keystrokes.
+Ease-of-access is especially helpful for large practices with hundreds (or thousands) of active patients at any given time, but it’s also useful for small or single-person practices.

-Some healthcare providers like counselors, physical/occupational therapists, naturopaths, and nutritionists visit patients at home.
-EMR gives authorized personnel the freedom of accessing patient information and notes anywhere.
+Some healthcare providers, like counselors, physical/occupational therapists, naturopaths, and nutritionists, visit patients at home.
+EMR gives authorized personnel the freedom to access patient information and notes anywhere.

 Privacy and Security

-There is a misconception that anything left on a computer is “hackable.”
+The misconception is that anything left on a computer is “hackable.”
 HIPAA regulations require patient data to remain encrypted during transit (say, when a doctor emails a patient) and at rest.
-This means any information left on a disk or drive must be scrambled to be unreadable to another party, unless that party has the cipher that unlocks the encryption.
+Any information left on a disk or drive must be encrypted to be unreadable to outside parties.

-Unlike paper files, electronic records can never be misfiled, mistakenly thrown away, or lost.
-They can’t be destroyed in a fire or flood, as long as the provider uses basic backup procedures (which are required by HIPAA for all EMR systems anyway).
+Unlike paper files, staff cannot misfile, throw away, or lose electronic records.
+Moreover, files can’t be destroyed in a fire or flood as long as the provider uses basic backup procedures (which are required by HIPAA for all EMR systems anyway).

 Electronic records allow healthcare providers to use patient web portals.
-These applications make medical information available to patients at all time.
-For example, a nutritionist could display a patient’s weight, blood pressure, and blood test results after each visit, and even include a chart that tracks progress.
-(This also makes the patient a participant of their treatment, which improves results.)
+These applications make medical information available to patients at all times.
+For example, a nutritionist could display a patient’s weight, blood pressure, and blood test results after each visit and even include a chart that tracks progress.
+Patient engagement increases with patient portal use and improves health outcomes.

 Through these portals, healthcare providers maintain a connection to the patient.
-They can serve appointment reminders, intake forms, medication reminders, self-care instructions, and educational information specific to the patient’s treatment plan.
+They can provide appointment reminders, intake forms, medication reminders, self-care instructions, and educational information specific to the patient’s treatment plan.

 If a patient needs to see a specialist or wants to change doctors, EMR allows for the easy transmission of information.
-A provider can easily (and safely) send the necessary records so the new clinician gets accurate information.
-This enhanced communication ensures the new provider has access to the patient’s complete medical history, not just a snapshot of the current visit.
+A provider can easily (and safely) send the necessary records, so the new clinician gets accurate information.
+EMR’s enhanced communication ensures the new provider has access to the patient’s complete medical history, not just a snapshot of the current visit.